This award-winning journalist from India on what she learned from top foreign correspondents that landed her in TIME and The New York Times.

 During my time reporting in India, I had dozens of American and British journalists email me to say they were arriving in Delhi and would love to get together, buy me coffee, and ask me a few questions.
 Rarely did I get the same email from Indian writers.

 Try thinking like a newbie to the city.
 Who would you ask for help and advice?
-What could they possibly offer you and what can you offer up in return?
+What could they possibly offer you and what can you give in return?
 Set up the meeting.
 Be a go-getter.

 Writers and journalists who network with others, especially in person, find their horizons broadening exponentially.